VirgilSecurity/demo-backend-java/README.md

 JAR file will be build in `target` directory.

-## Add Virgil Credentials to `application.properties`
+### Add Virgil Credentials to *application.properties*

 - open `target` directory at the project folder
 - create a `application.properties` file
-- fill it with your account credentials (take a look at the `application.properties.example` file to find out how to setup your own `application.properties` file)
+- fill it with your account credentials (take a look at the [`application.properties`](https://github.com/VirgilSecurity/sample-backend-java/blob/master/src/main/resources/application.properties) file to find out how to setup your own `application.properties` file)
 - save the `application.properties` file

-## Run the Server
+### Run the Server

 ```
 $ java -jar server.jar